Krittika20/EmailClassifierers/README.md

 # Email-Classification
-Classifying Email with the help of various ML algorithms .
+Dataset consists of emails of enron employee.
+I have used various ML algorithms to classify the Emails.